 The act of giving is a blessing that is shared by all people around the world, regardless of religion, gender or any other classification.
 For the most part, I think almost everyone would agree that giving is a good thing to do.
 One of the facets that makes giving so interesting is that the act itself usually goes directly against the selfish nature of the giver and requires them to put someone or something else above their own wants and needs.
 This ultimately raises the question, “Why do we give?”

-While there is a common desire to give built into each one of us by our Creator, Christians have always been the standard setters when it comes to giving.
+While the common desire to give is built into each one of us by our Creator, Christians have always been the standard setters when it comes to giving.
 As we’ve seen Christianity and culture continue to converge, we’ve also seen secular fundraising tactics entering into the Christian giving discussion.
 In reality, the giving motives of a true Christian should be noticeably different from the rest of the world.
-There’s a depth to Christian giving that goes well beyond the reasons listed above and while those reasons may play a small role, scripture paints the real picture for why we choose to give.
+There’s a depth to Christian giving that goes well beyond the reasons mentioned above and while those reasons may play a small role, scripture paints the real picture for why we choose to give.
 Let’s explore the reasons God has given us.

 We Are Commanded